chase-moskal/xiome/readme.md

   they do continuous integration and deployments.
 - `.vscode/`
   this is where the settings for the vscode editor live.
-  it makes sure you'll indent with tabs as jesus intended.
+  it makes sure you'll indent with tabs, as jesus intended.
 - `helm/`
   this is where the scary kubernetes code lives.
   it orchestrates the node servers in the cloud.
 - `s/`
   this is where all the typescript source code lives.
-  there is where most development happens.
+  there is where the fun development happens.
   - `s/assembly/`
     this is where all the pieces of xiome are assembled, much like legos, into a working backend and frontend.
-    this place is frightening.
+    this place is honestly frightening.
+  - `s/common/`
+    this is where we should put xiome code that many features can share.
   - `s/features/`
     this is where the feature development happens.
     each feature contains all its backend and frontend code.
     you should feel cozy here.
   - `s/framework/`
-    this is where xiome defines its own lingo.
+    this is where xiome defines fundamental standards for the whole system.
     important base classes, like component, which is based on lit-element.
   - `s/toolbox/`
     this is a big collection of assorted utilities.
-    these might be useful outside of xiome for something totally unrelated.
+    code here may be useful outside of xiome.
-    these tools are candidates to become independent libraries one day.
+    some of these tools are candidates to become independent libraries one day.
+    some of these are experimental.
   - `s/types/`
-    these are where some common system-wide types go.
+    these are where some common system-wide types should go.
 - `scripts/`
   just some handy shell scripts.
-  i use `randomid` a lot to generate new ids.
+  sometimes i use `scripts/randomid` generate new ids.
 - `web/`
   this is where the https://xiome.io/ website lives.
-  and also the mocksite during development.
+  and also the mocksite we use during development.
 - `x/`
-  these are build artifacts.
+  these are just build artifacts.
-  don't write code here. it gets deleted during each build.
+  never write code here — it's deleted and regenerated every build.

 <br/>

 ## 🦵 the anatomy of a feature

-xiome's cool code is organized into conceptual features.
+xiome's fun code is organized conceptually into features.
-this is probably what you want to work on.
+these features are probably what you want to work on.
-here's what's in a feature directory:
+so here's what's in a feature directory:

 ### frontend
 - `feature/components/`